Call 502-562-HOPE (4673) or reach our nurse navigator directly at 502-562-4266

 - Specialized inpatient facility: We maintain a 16-bed specialty care unit at UofL Hospital.
 Physicians are available 24 hours a day, seven days a week, including holidays and weekends.
 Each room is private and equipped with complete monitoring systems that allow staff to continually check your progress.
 A HEPA-filtered air handling system, special flooring, and copper fixtures with antimicrobial properties help protect patients from infection.
 Each room also includes a private restroom and many include a sleeping area for family members so they can be of support along the way.
 Those who need extended stays even have access to a kitchenette and laundry facilities.

-- Internationally accredited: Our Blood and Marrow Transplant Program is internationally accredited by the Foundation for the Accreditation of Cellular Therapy (FACT), the gold standard of excellence for blood and bone marrow transplant programs in the United States.
+- Internationally accredited: Our Blood Cancers, Cellular Therapeutics and Transplant Program is internationally accredited by the Foundation for the Accreditation of Cellular Therapy (FACT), the gold standard of excellence for blood and bone marrow transplant programs in the United States.

 - Long-term care: We closely follow our patients after transplant to ensure success.
 We partner with your referring doctor throughout the entire transplant process, from pre-transplant evaluation to the transplant procedure to post transplant follow-up care.

-- Delivering improved patient safety: University of Louisville Hospital and UofL James Graham Brown Cancer Center has been designated a Blue Distinction Center+ for Transplants for Adult Bone Marrow/Stem Cell by Anthem Blue Cross Blue Shield, an independent licensee of Blue Cross Blue Shield Association as part of the Blue Distinction Specialty Care program.
+- Delivering improved patient safety: UofL Health -- UofL Hospital and Brown Cancer Center has been designated a Blue Distinction Center+ for Transplants for Adult Bone Marrow/Stem Cell by Anthem Blue Cross Blue Shield, an independent licensee of Blue Cross Blue Shield Association as part of the Blue Distinction Specialty Care program.
 Blue Distinction Centers are nationally designated hospitals that show expertise in delivering improved patient safety and better health outcomes, based on objective measures that were developed with input from the medical community.